 With a smart thermostat, you also can control your heating remotely via the internet, using an app on your smartphone or via a website.
 For example, you could turn your heating on when you're travelling back from a weekend away.
 Or, if you've had to pop out unexpectedly and realised you've accidently left your heating on, you could turn it off using your phone.

 Like a smart meter, most smart thermostats can show you how much you're using your heating, letting you keep a closer eye on your energy bills.

 Some smart thermostats also monitor how you heat your home and learn your routine, allowing you a more hands-off approach to scheduling your heating.

-There are several brands of smart heating thermostats on the market, and each works in a slightly different way.
-Take a look at our smart thermostat reviews to compare thermostats from Nest, Hive, Honeywell, Tado and many more.
+There are several brands of smart heating thermostat on the market and each works in a slightly different way.
+Take a look at our smart thermostats reviews to see which ones are accurate and have user-friendly apps.

 Hot water control

 Some smart thermostats can be used to control your hot water, as well as your central heating.
 Being able to use an app makes turning on the hot water much more convenient.
 If you've switched it off because you've had a weekend away, for instance, and fancy a nice hot shower when you get back, simply use your smartphone to turn it on again before you get home.

 Not all smart thermostats with hot water control include it as standard, though, and some cost more to include this function.